delta-exchange/just-the-docs/docs/tutorials/interest-rate-swaps.md

 ## BitMex Funding Rate Swap

 The BitMex Funding swap is defined over the BitMex Bitcoin Perpetual Swap (XBTUSD) funding rate.
-For a perpetual contract, funding is the mechansim which tethers the price of the contract to the spot price.
+For a perpetual contract, funding is the mechanism which tethers the price of the contract to the spot price.
 Broadly speaking, when the perpetual contract is trading at a premium to spot, i.e. more buying pressure, longs are required to pay funding to shorts.
 Conversely, when the perpetual contract is trading at a discount to shorts, shorts are required to pay funding to longs.

 On BitMex, funding rate is comprised of two parts: premium of orderbook derived price over spot price and (b) differential of USD and BTC lending rate.
 The lending rates have been set to fixed numbers.
 Thus, funding rate largely depends on premium.
 Over an 8-hour period premium is measured and averaged to get the funding rate, which is then exchanged at the end of the next 8-hour period.
 Everyday funding is exchanged at 4am UTC, 12pm UTC and 8pm UTC, between traders who have a position in the contract at that time.